jojotjo/System_Design_Mini_Projects/README.md

 This repo is for hands-on practice of system design

 -> webhooks hand on practice (update it for getting see the results of this mini project)
-- simple webhooks using secret key
+- create a simple webhook
-- using secret key
+- adding secret key
+- adding a log file to save history